AlbertoBasalo/quark/README.md

 If you want also the coverage report then use `npm run test:coverage` .

-#### Publish
+#### Release

-If you want to publish your work as a package or simply want to keep track of your releases, then there is a script for you: `npm run release`.
+If you want to tag your work as to keep track of your releases, then there is a script for you: `npm run release`.
 It will:

 - update the versión number
 - update the change log file.